treeform/pixiebook/tutorial.md

 ![example output](images/heart3.png)

-## Blend modes
+## Masking

 Pixie supports many different blends and masking modes.
-You can use masking blends modes to mask out areas:
+You can use masking blends modes to mask out areas of the image.
+Here we will draw a background "X" then cut the heart path out of it.

 ```nim
 var background = newImage(200, 200)